ipfs-shipyard/ipfs-primer/install-ipfs/README.md

 ## Learning Objectives
 These Lessons will teach you how to
 * Install IPFS
-* Initialize an IPFS node
+* Initialize an IPFS repository
+* Locate where IPFS stores the contents of your local IPFS repository

 ## Key Concepts
 * IPFS nodes